vchychuzhko/playsome/README.md

 * Composer v2
 * Node 18

-💡 File `nginx.conf.sample` contains needed configurations, including secure connection and redirects.
+💡 `nginx.conf.sample` contains needed configurations, including secure connection and redirects.
 Replace `domain.com` and `user` placeholders with the actual data.

 💡 `ispconfig.conf` file can be used for ISPConfig panel: Website > Options > "nginx Directives"